ghattab/cycasp/README.md

 [![DOI](https://zenodo.org/badge/21568/ghattab/SEEVIS.svg)](https://zenodo.org/badge/latestdoi/21568/ghattab/SEEVIS)
 # SEEVIS, (S)egmentation-Fr(EE) (VIS)ualisation

 A biomovie is a temporal series of digital microscopy images that is recorded for one selected visual field in a bacterial time course experiment.
 SEEVIS is a data driven and segmentation-free approach to extract and visualise feature positions from a biomovie as a lineage tree using a space-time cube.
-The visualisation is coupled with four different colour mapping methods to better appreciate the cell lineage growth.
+The visualisation is coupled with three different colour mapping methods to better appreciate the cell lineage growth.
 They are titled and functionally described as follows:

 1. Nominal colour coding (NCC) highlights single feature trajectories.
 2. Time colour coding (TCC) visually promotes the extent of the population growth over time.